lnxpy/pyaction/docs/tutorial.md

 This page contains the features and implementations that you can have within your Python actions.

 ## Action Inputs & Outputs
 Action inputs and outputs must be defined inside the `your-action/action.yml` file first.
-The following example shows that our action only receives an input variable named `endpoint`.
+The following example shows that our action receives only one input variable named `endpoint`.

 ```yaml title="your-action/action.yml"
 inputs: